RISC-OS-Community/arculator_old/README.md

 # How to build on macOS

+Before you try to build arculator, make sure you have:

+1) Apple Xcode fully installed and you have accepted the Apple license
-Make sure you have Homebrew installed first.
+2) Homebrew installed and working
+3) XQuartx installed and working

 then clone this repo using a git client.